 Before continuing, let's continue tinkering with the same example.
-Consider the Cayley diagram for $Q_8$ with generators $\{i, j, -1\}$ that is given in Figure 8.1(a).
+Consider the Cayley diagram for Q_8 with generators $\{i, j, -1\}$ that is given in Figure 6.1(a).

-Figure 8.1.
-The left subfigure shows the Cayley diagram for $Q_8$ with generating set $\{i, j, -1\}$ .
-The right subfigure shows the collapsed Cayley diagram for $Q_8$ according to the left cosets of $K = \langle -1 \rangle$ .
+Figure 6.1.
+The left subfigure shows the Cayley diagram for Q_8 with generating set $\{i, j, -1\}$.
+The right subfigure shows the collapsed Cayley diagram for Q_8 according to the left cosets of $K = \langle -1 \rangle$.

 We can visualize the right cosets of K as the clumps of vertices connected together with the two-way green arrows.
-In this case, we are also seeing the left cosets since K is normal in $Q_8$ .
-If we collapse the cosets onto each other and collapse the corresponding arrows, we obtain the diagram given in Figure 8.1(b).
-It is clear that this diagram is the Cayley diagram for a group that is isomorphic to $V_4$ .
+In this case, we are also seeing the left cosets since K is normal in Q_8 .
+If we collapse the cosets onto each other and collapse the corresponding arrows, we obtain the diagram given in Figure 6.1(b).
+It is clear that this diagram is the Cayley diagram for a group that is isomorphic to V_4 .
 For reasons we will understand shortly, this processing of collapsing a Cayley diagram according to the cosets of a normal subgroup is called the "quotient process."

-Exercise 8.26.
+Problem 6.26.
 Let's see what happens if we attempt the quotient process for a subgroup that is not normal.
-Consider $H = \langle s \rangle \leq D_3$ .
-In Exercise 7.2, we discovered that the left cosets of H are not the same as the right cosets of H. This implies that H is not normal in $D_3$ .
-Consider the standard Cayley diagram for $D_3$ that uses the generators r and s.
-Draw the diagram that results from attempting the quotient process on $D_3$ using the subgroup H. Explain why this diagram cannot be the diagram for a group.
+Consider $H = \langle s \rangle \leq D_3$.
+In Problem 5.2, we discovered that the left cosets of H are not the same as the right cosets of H. This implies that H is not normal in D_3 .
+Consider the standard Cayley diagram for D_3 that uses the generators r and s.
+Draw the diagram that results from attempting the quotient process on D_3 using the subgroup H. Explain why this diagram cannot be the diagram for a group.

-The problem that arises in Exercise 8.26 is that if the same arrow types (i.e., those representing the same generator) leaving a coset do not point at elements in the same coset, attempting the quotient process will result in a diagram that violates Rule 3 (every action is deterministic) of Definition 2.15.
-In Figure 8.2(a), we illustrate what goes wrong if all the arrows for a generator pointing out of a coset do not unanimously point to elements in the same coset.
-In Figure 8.2(b), all the arrows point to elements in the same coset, and in this case, it appears that everything works out just fine.
+The problem that arises in Problem 6.26 is that if the same arrow types (i.e., those representing the same generator) leaving a coset do not point at elements in the same coset, attempting the quotient process will result in a diagram that cannot be a Cayley diagram for a group since we have more than one arrow of the same type leaving a vertex.
+In Figure 6.2(a), we illustrate what goes wrong if all the arrows for a generator pointing out of a coset do not unanimously point to elements in the same coset.
+In Figure 6.2(b), all the arrows point to elements in the same coset, and in this case, it appears that everything works out just fine.

-Exercise 8.27.
-In Exercise 7.3, we learned that the subgroup $K = \langle r \rangle$ is normal in $D_3$ since the left cosets are equal to the right cosets.
-Note that this follows immediately from Theorem 7.31 since $[D_3 : K] = 2$ .
-Draw the diagram that results from performing the quotient process to $D_3$ using the subgroup K. Does the resulting diagram represent a group?
+Problem 6.27.
+In Problem 5.3, we learned that the subgroup $K = \langle r \rangle$ is normal in D_3 since the left cosets are equal to the right cosets.
+Note that this follows immediately from Theorem 5.32 since $[D_3 : K] = 2$.
+Draw the diagram that results from performing the quotient process to D_3 using the subgroup K. Does the resulting diagram represent a group?
 If so, what group is it isomorphic to?